-Question: Why is the default simulated time in TRANSYT 15 set to 60 minutes and to 120 minutes in TRANSYT 12?
+Question: Why is the default simulated time in TRANSYT 16 and TRANSYT 15 set to 60 minutes and to 120 minutes in TRANSYT 12?
 How is it related to the 60 minute period you are normally providing flows for?

 Answer: The one-hour flow data specified is, of course, only a ‘flow rate’ shown in the units “PCU/hour” and notthe flow over a one hour period – It is the ‘simulated time’ that determines the modelled time period.

 The simulated time takes account of the build-up of queues over the simulated time – It only affects the results when there is over-saturation within the network.
 A simulated time of 60 minutes of a 60-second cycle will give the average values for 60 cycles of the network.
 The simulated time in TRANSYT set to 120 minutes is neither correct nor incorrect.
 It depends really on what you want to do in TRANSYT.
 In TRANSYT 15 it was decided to switch the starting value to the more commonly required value, rather than the more conservative value used in TRANSYT 12.
 It is not a ‘default’ to be left as it is – it should be ‘set for purpose’.
 It just so happens that 60 minutes is commonly used, and hence it is what TRANSYT 15 is set to, to start with.
 For example, if you simply wish to obtain the average results for a 60 minute period, then 60 minutes is what you need.